vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 After the workload cluster is created, the current context changes to the new workload cluster.

-For more information on cluster lifecycle and management, see [Manage Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-index.html).
+For more information on cluster lifecycle and management, see [Manage Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-cluster-lifecycle-index.html).

 ### Troubleshooting Tips for Tanzu Kubernetes Grid

-For tips to help you to troubleshoot common problems that you might encounter when installing Tanzu Kubernetes Grid and deploying Tanzu Kubernetes clusters, see [Troubleshooting Tips for Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-troubleshooting-tkg-tips.html).
+For tips to help you to troubleshoot common problems that you might encounter when installing Tanzu Kubernetes Grid and deploying Tanzu Kubernetes clusters, see [Troubleshooting Tips for Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-troubleshooting-tkg-tips.html).

 ## <a id=install-packages></a> Install and Configure Packages into Workload Clusters

 A package in Tanzu Kubernetes Grid is a collection of related software that supports or extends the core functionality of the Kubernetes cluster in which the package is installed.
-Tanzu Kubernetes Grid includes two types of packages, core packages and user-managed packages.
-For more information about packages in Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-index.html).
+Tanzu Kubernetes Grid includes two types of packages, auto-managed packages and CLI-managed packages.
+For more information about packages in Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-index.html).

-### Core Packages
+### Auto-Managed Packages

-Tanzu Kubernetes Grid automatically installs the core packages during cluster creation.
-For more information about core packages, see [Core Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-core-index.html).
+Tanzu Kubernetes Grid automatically installs the auto-managed packages during cluster creation.
+For more information about auto-managed packages, see [Auto-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-index.html#auto).

-### User-Managed Packages
+### CLI-Managed Packages

-A user-managed package is an optional component of a Kubernetes cluster that you can install and manage with the Tanzu CLI.
+A CLI-managed packages package is an optional component of a Kubernetes cluster that you can install and manage with the Tanzu CLI.
 These packages are installed after cluster creation.
-User-managed packages are grouped into package repositories in the Tanzu CLI.
-If a package repository that contains user-managed packages is available in the target cluster, you can use the Tanzu CLI to install and manage any of the packages from that repository.
+CLI-managed packages are grouped into package repositories in the Tanzu CLI.
+If a package repository that contains CLI-managed packages is available in the target cluster, you can use the Tanzu CLI to install and manage any of the packages from that repository.

-Using the Tanzu CLI, you can install user-managed packages from the built-in `tanzu-standard` package repository or from package repositories that you add to your target cluster.
+Using the Tanzu CLI, you can install cli-managed packages from the built-in `tanzu-standard` package repository or from package repositories that you add to your target cluster.
 From the `tanzu-standard` package repository, you can install the Cert Manager, Contour, Fluent Bit, Grafana, Harbor, and Prometheus packages.
-For more information, see [User-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cli-reference-packages.html).
+See [CLI-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-user-managed-index.html) for more information.

 **Recommended packages:**

 * **Cert Manager** for automating the management and issuance of TLS certificates.
-See [Installing Cert Manager](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cert-manager.html).
+See [Installing Cert Manager](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-cert-manager.html).
 * **Contour** for ingress control.
-See [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).
+See [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-ingress-contour.html).
   For use a private load balancer, set `service.beta.kubernetes.io/aws-load-balancer-internal: "true"` in the annotations for the service.
 This setting also applies to the Contour ingress and controls.
 * **Fluent Bit** for log processing and forwarding.
-See [Implementing Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html)
+See [Implementing Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-logging-fluentbit.html)
 * **Prometheus** and **Grafana** for monitoring.
-See [Implementing Monitoring with Prometheus and Grafana](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-monitoring.html)
+See [Implementing Monitoring with Prometheus and Grafana](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-monitoring.html)
 * **Multus** for multi networking.
-[Implementing Multiple Pod Network Interfaces with Multus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html)
+[Implementing Multiple Pod Network Interfaces with Multus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-cni-multus.html)

 ## <a id=logs></a> Logs and Troubleshooting

-For information about how to find the Tanzu Kubernetes Grid logs, how to troubleshoot frequently encountered Tanzu Kubernetes Grid issues, and how to use the Crash Recovery and Diagnostics tool, see [Logs and Troubleshooting](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-troubleshooting-tkg-index.html).
+For information about how to find the Tanzu Kubernetes Grid logs, how to troubleshoot frequently encountered Tanzu Kubernetes Grid issues, and how to use the Crash Recovery and Diagnostics tool, see [Logs and Troubleshooting](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-troubleshooting-tkg-index.html).

 ## <a id=cluster-mgmt> </a> Delete Clusters